Strong Ties: U.S. and Philippine Marine Corps Leaders Discuss Way Forward

 Representatives participating in the PMC-MARFORPAC Staff Talks discussed future exercises meant to strengthen interoperability between the two services.
 Militaries from both countries regularly participate in a variety of activities and exercises, such as Balikatan and KAMANDAG, to mutually develop their defense capabilities while aligning to common goals shared between both nations.

 “The changing security landscape of the Indo-Pacific… [requires] more collaboration between MARFORPAC and the PMC,” said Maj.
-Gen. Charlton Sean M. Garland, commandant of the Philippine Marine Corps, during the closing ceremony.
-Garland continued to emphasize the need for more “capability development” through future training and exercises to ensure both nations’ forces can respond effectively to security challenges.
+Gen. Charlton Sean M. Gaerlan, Commandant of the Philippine Marine Corps, during the closing ceremony.
+Gaerlan continued to emphasize the need for more “capability development” through future training and exercises to ensure both nations’ forces can respond effectively to security challenges.

 The U.S. and the Philippines have a long-standing diplomatic relationship dating back to 1951, with the signing of the Mutual Defense Treaty, which serves as the foundation for close security cooperation.
 More than seventy years later, the two nations continue to work closely together towards common goals based on shared values and interests in the region.